Welcome to Phenix City, Alabama

 Ability to:

-• Read and comprehend directives, gauges and indicators
+• Read and comprehend operator manuals, written directives, gauges and indicators

 Physical Demands & Working Environment